Nishashetty664/text-summarization-project/README.md

 Input Dataset: The input dataset is available in input1.txt.

-Output Dataset: The output dataset is available in output2.txt.
+Output Dataset after preprocessing stage : The output dataset is available in output2.txt.